hershyz/486-final-project/README.md

 ![Cluster Overview](ClusterOverview.jpg)

-## Overall Steps to run
 - Ensure you have rabbitmq running from docker or on system
-- run the following commands in seperate terminals
+- Run the following commands in seperate terminal instances

 ``` bash
 python3 backend.py # runs the backend or api endpoint